Physics-24/Motion1/docs/week1.md

-# Week 1: Jan 24 - Jan 30
+# Week 1: Jan 18 - Jan 22

 <br>

-Normally, the miniquestions are due Mondays at  8am PT.
-But because this is the first week, **the miniquestions for all of the topics on this page are due on Wednesday January 27 at  8am PT.** If possible, please complete them as early as you can to make the most of your in-class time this week.
+Normally, the miniquestions are due Mondays at  8am.
+But because this is the first week, **the miniquestions for all of the topics on this page are due on Wednesday January 19 at  8am.** If possible, please complete them as early as you can to make the most of your in-class time this week.
 Remember that the miniquestions are graded on completeness, not on whether you got the correct answer right away.

 <br>